-The usage of the INDEX clause for set entry is analogous to that of the INDEX clause for record entry (see the section on changing the INDEX clause on page 243).
+The usage of the INDEX clause for set entry is analogous to that of the INDEX clause for record entry (see the section on changing the INDEX clause above).

 ATTACHED/DETACHED

 Changing ATTACHED to DETACHED or vice versa is allowed without restriction.